camunda/camunda-docs/docs/self-managed/optimize-deployment/setup/installation.md

 There is only a limited set of configuration keys exposed via environment variables.
 These mainly serve the purpose of testing and exploring Optimize.
 For production configurations, we recommend following the setup in documentation on [configuration using a `environment-config.yaml` file](#configuration-using-a-yaml-file).

-The most important environment variables you may have to configure are related to the connection to the Camunda Platform REST API, as well as Elasticsearch:
+The most important environment variables you may have to configure are related to the connection to the Camunda Platform 7 REST API, as well as Elasticsearch:

 - `OPTIMIZE_CAMUNDABPM_REST_URL`: The base URL that will be used for connections to the Camunda Engine REST API (default: `http://localhost:8080/engine-rest`)
 - `OPTIMIZE_CAMUNDABPM_WEBAPPS_URL`: The endpoint where to find the Camunda web apps for the given engine (default: `http://localhost:8080/camunda`)
 - `OPTIMIZE_ELASTICSEARCH_HOST`: The address/hostname under which the Elasticsearch node is available (default: `localhost`)
 - `OPTIMIZE_ELASTICSEARCH_HTTP_PORT`: The port number used by Elasticsearch to accept HTTP connections (default: `9200`)

-A complete sample can be found within [Connect to remote Camunda Platform and Elasticsearch](#connect-to-remote-camunda-platform-and-elasticsearch).
+A complete sample can be found within [Connect to remote Camunda Platform 7 and Elasticsearch](#connect-to-remote-camunda-platform-7-and-elasticsearch).

 Furthermore, there are also environment variables specific to the [event-based process](./../../../components/optimize/userguide/additional-features/event-based-processes.md) feature you may make use of: